bsrvasulu/TensorFlow_and_Keras_Breast_Cancer_Models/README.md

       Randomize input data and randomize batches at the time of traing is required to avoid overfit the data.
       Make sure the matrix size matches with the network.

-* Train and evaluate model to see how best it perform testr data
+* Train and evaluate model to see how best it performs on test data
 * Save model and weights
 * Retrive model and evaluate with new data